wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 In the following discussion, we assume that load/store addresses are word-aligned, because otherwise, a load may access half-speculative and half-non-speculative data, complicating the explanation.

+Overall, the WS can be implemented in one of the following ways: (1) Speculative data and addresses are decoupled.
+Data items are stored in a linear log consisting of (addr., data) paris as in LogTM [8], or a software hash table as in SigTM [9].
+To support efficient lookup using load/store addresses, a filter is checked before a linear search.
+The filter can be a bloom filter as in VTM [6], or a fast cache of recently accessed items, or a BULK-style signature [7] that supports efficient membership testing, intersection, and reconstruction.
+The log can be virtualized, can be accelerated by a hardware queue, or can be cache allocated.
+(2) Keep the WS in the L1 private cache, and optionally "virtualize" the cache to support overflowing transactional states into the lower hierarchy.
+Virtualizing transactional states is not covered in this literature.

 Alternatively,
 validation can also be carried out by locking the WS (i.e. blocking all accesses to data items in the WS)